lfegomes/mc_character/README.md

 # mc_character
 A 'Marvel Comics characters' app build in Flutter with Clean Architecture.

-## How to test
+## How to use

+- Clone the repo.
-- After cloning the repo, get your own Marvel API developer keys at developer.marvel.com/
+- Get your own API keys (public and private) at [developer.marvel.com/]
-- Put them in the file lib/core/utils/constants.dart
+- Put the keys in the file [lib/core/utils/constants.dart].

+## Unit testing

+- Tests were run with constant value ITEMS_PER_PAGE equal to 10.